Click (2006 film): Plot

-The next day, after going to work on a bike, Michael tries to prevent the remote from time skipping his daily routines.
-However, when Ammer suggests that Michael may one day become the CEO, Michael says he would like that to happen, causing the remote to skip ahead to 2017.
-Michael is now the wealthy but morbidly obese CEO of the company, his children are moody teenagers, Donna has divorced Michael and is now dating Bill, Ben's former swim coach, and his family hates him because of his actions.
-When a furious Michael attacks Bill, the new dog jumps up and pushes him over, knocking Michael unconscious.
-The remote then fast-forwards six years to 2023.
+The next day, Michael tries to prevent the remote from skipping his daily routines.
+However, when Ammer tells Michael that he is leaving the country and suggests that Michael may one day become the CEO, he says he would love for that to happen, causing the remote to skip ahead 10 years in the future.
+In 2017, Michael is the wealthy, morbidly obese CEO of the company, his children are moody teenagers, Peanut has died and the new family dog, Shaggy, replaces him, Donna has divorced Michael and is dating Bill, Ben's former swim coach, and his family hate him because of his actions.
+When a furious Michael attacks Bill, the new dog jumps up and pushes him over, knocking Michael unconscious, causing the remote to fast-forward six years to 2023.
 Michael learns from Donna that his head injury resulted in a diagnosis of cancer.
-He suffered a heart attack during chemotherapy but has recovered and recently had liposuction.
-He also learns that Donna has been married to Bill; she forgave Michael for all the actions he had done, but Michael is devastated after finding out that their relationship is over.
+He suffered a heart attack during chemotherapy, but has recovered and recently had liposuction.
+He also learns that Donna is married to Bill; she forgives Michael for all the actions he had caused, but Michael is devastated after finding out that his relationship with Donna is over.

 Michael learns from Ben, now working in his company as a rising executive, that his father Ted died in 2021.
-Michael reviews his last moment with his father, learning that he coldly refused to spend time with Ted.
-At Ted's grave, Michael confronts Morty about how he'd believed Morty was "supposed to be an angel," to which Morty responds that he is the Angel of Death.
-Overcome with guilt and shame, Michael asks to go to a "good place", whereupon the remote fast-forwards to Ben's wedding in 2029.
-Michael suffers another heart attack after overhearing Samantha refer to Bill as her father.
+Realizing that he wasn't present at the time of Ted's death, Michael reviews his last moment with his father, learning that he coldly refused to spend time with Ted; instead, he stayed at work.
+At Ted's grave, Michael confronts Morty, who reveals that he is an Angel of Death and that taking Ted was not something he wanted to do.
+Overcome with guilt and shame, Michael asks to go to a 'good place', whereupon the remote fast-forwards to Ben's wedding in 2029.
+Michael is shocked to see that his mother is so old, and he suffers another heart attack after overhearing Samantha refer to Bill as her father.

 At the hospital, Ben reveals that he postponed his honeymoon due to work.
-Realizing that Ben is already repeating his mistakes, Michael gathers the last of his strength to follow Ben outside as he leaves.
-Collapsing in the parking lot, Michael urges Ben to put his family first, makes peace with Bill, and assures his family that he loves them before dying.
+Realizing that Ben is repeating Michael's mistakes, Michael gathers the last of his strength to follow Ben outside.
+When Michael collapses in the parking lot, he urges Ben to put his family first, makes peace with Bill, and assures his family that he loves them before dying.

-Suddenly, Michael awakens back in 2006 at Bed Bath & Beyond.
+Suddenly, Michael unexpectedly awakens back in 2006 at Bed Bath & Beyond.
 Convinced his harrowing experiences were simply a dream, he approaches life with renewed appreciation.
 He visits his parents and tells them how much he loves them, then goes home and reassures Donna, Ben, and Samantha that he will spend more time with them.
-Later, he discovers the remote on his kitchen counter, accompanied by a note from Morty: "Like I said, nice guys need a break.
-I know you'll do the right thing this time."
-Michael then disposes of the remote in the trash bin, and this time, it does not reappear.
-Glad to see that the remote didn't come back automatically, Michael goes to spend time with his family.
+Later, he discovers the remote on his kitchen counter, accompanied by a note from Morty.
+Understanding that it was not a dream, but a warning, Michael disposes of the remote in the trash, and this time, it does not appear automatically.
+Michael goes to spend time with his family.